brandonharrall/PGDB/README.md

 ##Plavatos Game Database
 _A working PHP/JS/MySQL site used to keep track of games_

+###Features

+ * Secure user password storage (stored as SHA256 and salted)
+ * Download cover-art for games by clicking on their title (in the "All Games" and "Missing" lists only for now).
+Uses [TheGamesDB] (http://thegamesdb.net).
+ * Multi-User support with ability to disable registration

 ###Requirements

 Uses Bootstrap (included) for ease of design

 Requires [MYSQLND] (http://php.net/manual/en/mysqlnd.install.php) (MySQL Native Driver) Please check your phpinfo to ensure it's installed or download via package manager.